psajaev1/FetchDemo/Readme.md

 ## FetchDemo
 Demo for Fetch coding assessment.
 This test was done using Spring boot and gradle.
-I also created a Dockerfile for this to be run.
+Dockerfile is provided for running this application locally.

 # Running the application
 Clone the directory and enter the root level